Talk to a fraud fighter

-Heartbreak and Empty Wallets: How can banks protect their customers from romance fraud?
+Heartbreak and Empty Wallets: How can banks protect their customers from romance scams?

 Leaving their victims without money and their trust shattered, romance scams are among the most financially and psychologically devastating types of fraud.